 Tours from Dubrovnik are difficult to find in winter, so I was happy to book a tour to Montenegro with GetYourGuide, a Berlin-based company.
 It was a full day led by local Amico Tours.
 I’m considering Montenegro or Sarajevo as my next stop and day trips will help me decide.

 We began at 7 am and returned to Dubrovnik 11 hours later.
 Our group of five included a Chinese mother and daughter from Shanghai on an extended European trip, a young couple from Santiago Chile, and me.
 Our Bosnian guide shared fascinating history, geography, culture, and folktales with us.
-As usual the vast amount of information was a bit overwhelming – at least for me.
+As usual the amount of information was a bit overwhelming – at least for me.

 I’m learning about weather in the Balkans and had rescheduled once because of heavy rain.
 Winter rain patterns come fast and furious and can clear quickly, but not always.
 When rain is in the forecast, it doesn’t necessarily mean all day, and for a winter day trip, rain or shine is usually OK.
 We had heavy morning rain with a few rays of sunshine in the afternoon followed by light rain, so it wasn’t a great photography day.
 The humidity was daunting and even with a raincoat and umbrella, I got wet.

 Konavle Valley and Bay of Kotor

 Our southeast route to Montenegro passed small villages like Mlini and Cavtat, birthplace of Croatian painter Vlaho Bukovac, and continued through Konavle Valley to the Bay of Kotor.
 The fertile valley is sometimes called the Gulf of Croatia.
 It’s known for granaries, canals, and abundant “waterfalls and watermills” generated from the Ljuta, Kopačica, and Konavočica Rivers.

 On the way to Kotor we passed several Montenegrin villages – Herceg Novi, Bijela, Verige, Dobrota, Perast, and Risan.
 Over the years, Illyrians, Romans, Slavs, Celts, Greeks, Venetians, Spaniards, French, Ottomans, pirates, and others invaded Montenegro.
 The small country finally gained its independence in 2006.